Student Research Award

 Entries

-Prize winners must present a paper at the conference and should also present a paper at a Branch meeting.
-Winners of undergraduate prizes should be announced at the conference in the year following graduation.
-For example, a student who graduates at the end of 2010 should be announced as the winner of the Undergraduate Prize at the 2011 conference, should be given free membership for 2011 and should attend either the 2011 or 2012 conference at which they present their paper.
+Prize winners are encouraged to present a paper at the conference and should also present a paper at a Branch meeting.
+Winners of Student Research Award prizes should be announced at the conference in the year following graduation.
+For example, a student who graduates at the end of 2025 should be announced as the winner of the Student Research Award at the 2026 conference, should be given free membership for 2026 and should attend either the 2026 or 2027 conference at which they present their paper.

 Recipients who are unable to attend the conference will receive $200 in lieu of these membership, travel and registration benefits.